 The Bourke’s parakeet naturally occurs in Australia.

-Bourke’s parakeets were long classified as grass parakeets of the genus Neophema, but it was later found out that this is likely not what they are, as they can’t interbreed with other Neophema parrots.
+Bourke’s parakeets were originally placed in a genus called Euphema and, later, long classified as grass parakeets of the genus Neophema.
+It was later found out that this is likely not what they are, as they can’t interbreed with other Neophema parrots.
 That’s why they’re now the only member of their own genus, Neopsephotus.

 Nowadays, the species is commonly referred to as the Bourke’s parakeet.
-It’s also sometimes, sundown parrot or pink-bellied parakeet.
-Selectively bred pink varieties are usually called rosy Bourke’s parakeets.
+It’s also sometimes called sundown parrot or pink-bellied parakeet.

 Like the popular budgie, the Bourke’s parakeet is totally adapted to surviving in Australia’s really harsh inland habitats.
 They’re nomadic, appearing throughout a huge (semi-)arid range while following food and water sources.